Alexis;

 it.
 Let us not despair.
 Our Business is to look forwards, and hope for the best.

-will cheerfully undergo any Hardships to preserve you.
-All the High-Roads and
+of ourselves.
+We will cheerfully undergo any Hardships to preserve you.
+All the

-other Method therefore is left us, but that one of our Number should be equipped
+Shepherdess; no other Method therefore is left us, but that one of our Number should

 the Sanguinarians shall